klukaszek/CIS3760-Graphex-Project/README.md

 ### Project Description:

-This is an unchanged version of our semester long project we did for CIS 3760.
+This is the semester-long project we did for CIS 3760 with any secret keys removed for security reasons.
 The project is a web application that uses sentiment analysis to determine the overall sentiment of a given topic on social media.
 The topic we chose to analyze was Universal Basic Income.
-The application uses a Python backend to scrape social media sites for posts related to the topic, and then uses a sentiment analysis library to determine the sentiment of each post.
-The sentiment of each post is then stored in a database, and the frontend displays the overall sentiment of the topic as a whole.
-The frontend also displays the sentiment of each individual post.
+The application uses a Python backend to scrape social media sites for posts related to the topic and then uses a sentiment analysis library to determine the sentiment of each post.
+The sentiment of each post is then stored in a database, and the front end displays the overall sentiment of the topic as a whole.
+The front end also displays the sentiment of each post.

 ### Project Wiki: